Obama promises gun control action early next year

 Democrats have been pushing to take advantage of what some called a tipping point on the gun debate.
 They promised to introduce a ban on assault weapons early next year and called on House Republican leaders to vote this week on a bill to ban the high-capacity clips.

 Republicans have talked more about the mental health of the Connecticut shooter.
-Some Congressional Republicans said it is a time for a serious discussion of gun violence, but only one, U.S. Senator Scott Brown of Massachusetts, who lost his re-election bid, has come out in favor of an assault weapons ban.
+Some said it is a time for a serious discussion of gun violence, but none has expressed support for tighter regulations on weapons or ammunition.

-Brown told The Republican/Masslive.com website in an interview he now supports a federal assault weapons ban, saying the Newtown shootings had changed his position.
-The moderate Republican had previously said he felt banning such weapons was an issue best left to states.

 U.S. Representative Ron Barber, who was wounded in a 2011 mass shooting in Arizona that targeted his predecessor, Gabrielle Giffords, welcomed the legislative effort and echoed other Democratic lawmakers' calls to ban military-grade guns.